thomasglasser/Tommys-Json-Generator/src/guides/kamikotization.md

 ### Adding a Lucky Charm Loot Table

-It's recommended, but not required, to add a lucky charm loot table to assist in defeating your kamikotization should it be given to the wrong player.
+It's recommended, but not required, to add a lucky charm loot table to assist in defeating your kamikotization should it be bestowed upon the wrong hands.
 You can create a loot table [here](https://beta-jsons.thomasglasser.dev/loot-table/).
+*Note: At this time, to generate a lucky charm loot table, you must use a preset to set the "type" field to "mineraculous:lucky_charm".
+Searching the presets for "lucky_charm" will yield valid results.*
 You should then add the loot table or a list of items to the kamikotization lucky charms data map with [this generator](https://beta-jsons.thomasglasser.dev/mineraculous/data-map-kamikotization-lucky-charms).
 This file should be placed in `data/<namespace>/data_maps/mineraculous/kamikotization/lucky_charms.json`.